 A Will can be drafted to distribute your assets in such a way as to minimise a potential inheritance tax liability.
 This can include gifts to people who qualify for inheritance tax relief such as spouses, charitable gifting, or structuring gifts which qualify for reliefs (including agricultural and business property relief) to ensure that the tax relief is not wasted.

-The Residence Nil Rate Band, which is currently worth up to a maximum of £300,000 (rising to £350,000 next year), is a very important allowance in mitigating inheritance tax.
-This can be easily lost if you Will is not drafted properly.
+The Residence Nil Rate Band, which increased to £175,000 from April 2020 (£350,000 for couples in certain circumstances), is a very important allowance in mitigating inheritance tax.
+This can be easily lost if your Will is not drafted properly.

 The judgment for the case mentioned in Stephanie’s article has been handed down, leaving one of the step sisters facing a legal bill of up to £150,000.
 The pain, acrimony and expense could have been avoided if valid Wills were in place.